What does it take to be an effective sales leader?

 - Teach through experience.
 Empathy is one of the most valuable qualities a sales manager can have.
 Show you know what you’re talking about because some years ago you were in the position of that sales representative.
 Ongoing training is essential to learn new sales techniques and keep up with technological innovation.

 - Make the most of the talent within your team.
-Your coaching strategy should be based on maximising strengths, offering opportunities for improvement, and teaching individuals to recognise their weaknesses and convert them into challenges.
+Your coaching strategy should be based on maximizing strengths, offering opportunities for improvement, and teaching individuals to recognise their weaknesses and convert them into challenges.
 A good sales leader knows how to transform the talent of their team into effective performance.

 - Share sales performance metrics with your team.
 Rank sales representatives by level of activity and sales generated, and sales effort by geographical distribution or time allocation, or type of client.
 This is essential information for assessing your team’s performance and identifying good practice – or opportunities for improvement.